 This resource will provide you with an overview for the use of some extractive species in an IMTA scenario.
 The species discussed are primarily lower trophic species.
 They are referred to as extractive species, as they remove particulate matter from the environment and metabolise it into biomass that can be used for a range of applications on land such as food, feed or biomaterials.

-Their use in IMTA scenarios provides:
+Their role in IMTA scenarios can be as follows:

 - Environmental benefits – the utilisation of waste which would previously have entered the environment is now remediated by the extractive species.